effector/effector/src/content/docs/en/api/effector/sample.md

 This method can be used for linking two nodes, resulting the third one, which will fire only upon `clock` node trigger.

-Quite a common case, when you need to handle some event with some store's state.
+Quite a common case, when you need to handle an event with some store's state.
 Instead of using `store.getState()`, which may cause race conditions and inconsistency of state, it is more suitable to use `sample` method.

 ## Formulae